josokw/HopfieldANN/README.md

 Because the neurons are not connected to itself the matrix W has a zero valued diagonal.

-## Building

-The application does not use dynamic memory allocation.

-Use *CMake* and *make* to build the application:

-    mkdir build
-    cd build
-    cmake ..
-    make

-The excutable can be found in the *bin* directory.

-## Executing

-If the *build* directory is the current directory:

-    ../bin/hopfieldann ../data/hopf02.dat

-## Output
+## Output pattern recognition

 The application shows the recovering from a distorted known input pattern to the trained state that is most similar to that input.
 Hopfield networks have a scalar value associated with each state of the network, referred to as the "energy" of the network.
 Repeated updating of the network by using the output as an input, will